-This is the second of three posts based on an interview with Orange Business Services’ Thierry Hayes, head of the SITA-Orange Common Solutions Team, and Muriel de Beler, Manager of the Joint Innovation Program.
+This is the second of three posts based on an interview with Orange Business’ Thierry Hayes, head of the SITA-Orange Common Solutions Team, and Muriel de Beler, Manager of the Joint Innovation Program.
 See part 1 here.

 Thierry and Muriel first spoke to me about using new near field communication (NFC) technology, which is bringing opportunities to a variety of industries.
 To support air travel, Orange and SITA have been analyzing how NFC-enabled applications can enhance the passenger journey.
 The first, most widespread use for NFC technology identified thus far for air travel has been user access control and digital boarding passes.